What Are Egress Windows?

-Casement windows are a good option for limited wall space.
-These windows work like a door, swinging free to provide a spacious opening.
+Casement windows are a good option for not a lot of wall space.
+These windows operate like a door, swinging free to provide a wide opening.

-Casement windows open by turning a handle.
+Casement windows open by using a handle.
 Pella® casement windows use a crank that folds away.
 That way, the crank won't get in the way of curtains.

 This window must have at least 8 square feet of net opening.

-Sliding windows open by pushing the sash from left to right.
-Some Pella models have extra-durable tandem nylon rollers.
+Sliding windows open by moving the sash from left to right.
+Some Pella models include extra-durable tandem nylon rollers.
 These rollers deliver even smoother operation.